learn-co-curriculum/selecting-single-elements-readme/README.md

 exist in their own pane, the _developer tools pane_ or _inspector_.
 The _developer pane_ has multiple _headings_.
 That should be enough vocabulary.

-1. From the browser, right click (or two fingers click) on the "Ada Lovelace" title in the _content pane_
+1. From the browser, right click (or two fingers click) in the "content pane"
 2. Click on **Inspect** from the dropdown menu.
 3. Your _developer tools pane_ may come up on the right or the bottom
 4. Select the icon two icons to the left of the "Elements" Header.
 It should look like this: ![element inspector icon](http://web-dev-readme-photos.s3.amazonaws.com/js/elementinspector-icon.png).
 This is the "Element Selector."
 Once you click that...